Mengyuan410/C-to-MIPS-Compiler/README.md

 # C-to-MIPS-Compiler
 :star:This repository is the compiler project of Instruction Architecture and Compiler course in 2nd Year Imperial College London EIE department.

-The project passed 184 out of 202 of examiners' tests (including unseen tests not in this repo).
+The project passed all provided testcases and 184 out of 202 of examiners' testcases (including unseen tests not in this repo).

 ## Guide
 The project specification is in the project_description directory.